Frequently Asked Questions

 A hydrotherapy session involves a physical assessment, Including looking at how the animal moves, as well as a general health exam, assessing their pulse rate, breathing rate, and the colour of their mucous membranes (gums).
 Once this has been completed, your animal will be put into a harness or buoyancy jacket depending on whether they are going in the treadmill or pool, and with careful consideration of what level of fitness they currently have.
 During the session your animal will have periods of working with the water with rest breaks interspersed between those periods, this is the most effective way to achieve improvements with this type of therapy, gradually improving your animal’s cardio and physical fitness.

 How many sessions will it take for my pet to be better?

 This is always a difficult question to answer but we understand it’s always in the back of everyone’s mind.
 It can vary depending on the patient and how they respond to the treatment, and unfortunately, not every treatment method works for every animal.
 Additionally, especially with regards to physiotherapy, the home exercise plan is an important component for us to see results.
 We hope to see an improvement in around 3-4 sessions but if we don’t, this isn’t necessarily a failing of the therapy, we just need to adapt our approach (there could also be a need for additional medication if the patient is particularly painful).
-Generally, it can take 6-10 sessions (along with the home exercise plan) to create long lasting results and allow us to confidently move your pet onto a maintenance plan or discharge them from our service but do be aware this can vary from patient to patient.
+Generally, it can take around 8-10 sessions (along with the home exercise plan) to create long lasting results and allow us to confidently move your pet onto a maintenance plan or discharge them from our service but do be aware this can vary from patient to patient.